 Politically, modernist primitivism was as ambivalent as it was aesthetically and libidinally.
 Patricia Leighten, among others, has shown in complex detail the ways primitivism played a significant role in driving the anti-colonialism of the left-wing European avant-garde.
 This could take a number of quite different forms – at times, through proclamations that it was the colonialists who were the “real primitives” due to their brutality; at other times, on the contrary, through valorizing the fantasized, primitive vitality of colonized peoples against the ossified, dead cultures of Europe.
 Left-wing modernists participated in, though often transformed and revalorized, the prevalent images of colonized peoples, but their ferocious fantasies about the non-European other often brought them into the streets in solidarity with their revolts.

 Where the face of modern liberalism—which Houck takes great care to differentiate from classical liberalism—appears to be a forever-young and unblemished, apple-cheeked picture of equality, compassion, and purity, what is under that mask, what Houck reveals, is the sunken, decayed, maggot-infested visage of the corpse of communistic alienism, even more horrifying (if that’s possible) than the appearance of the aliens in They Live.
-Further, the aliens in the film are actually more compassionate to their human cattle than our current overlords: they were not genocidal and they actually respected certain institutions such as marriage.
+Further, the aliens in the film are actually more compassionate to their human cattle than our current overlords: at least they actuallyrespected certain institutions such as marriage while they plundered ourresources and drove us to extinction.
 Marriage (between a man and a woman) is an inherently conservative proposition; even among non-whites, who always in majority vote Democrat in the United States, married couples were more Republican in their voting habits than single people.
 Marriage—a successful marriage anyway—requires the ability to think beyond oneself, to actually empathize (not curry social favor through virtue-signaling), and to future plan.
 It is difficult to imagine a father looking at the present trajectory of society and in good conscience voting for the Democrats (or Labour, etc.).
 As Houck rightly discusses, our hyper-individualistic, atomized, greedy, superficial, dystopian world is a product first of “liberalism” unchecked, and secondarily the fault of those who did not check it (“conservatives” and the rest of the sleep-walking population).
 This is not to point fingers at those who are or were unaware of the problems—the media-entertainment-academia complex is very effective at filtering out dissident thought by-and-large, though the Internet Age has seen their grip dramatically weaken—but simply to highlight that there are both those who are actively working against us and those who might simply be uninformed or working with an incomplete picture.

 Regarding the latter group, Houck has accomplished the very rare feat of being both accessible and challenging; Liberalism Unmasked doesn’t seek to preach to the converted, nor is it too esoteric, but it offers a comprehensive dismantling of each of the Left’s shibboleths.
 In many ways it actually reminded me of Tucker Carlson’s Ship of Fools, though where Carlson gives the benefit of the doubt to our ruling class as being merely ignorant and mediocre at best (which is a good self-preservation strategy for someone of his visibility and importance to the cause of restoring American greatness), Houck takes the extra step and identifies the really insidious strains animating the Left.
 He is also not afraid to call a spade a spade, so to speak, but he is not gratuitous.
 This is the kind of rigorousness and care that is needed for the Dissident Right to cement itself as intellectually and factually unassailable (Houck also makes key moral arguments as well).
 Does Houck “hide his power levels”?
 Yes—but if you’re further along the “red-pill path” so to speak, he sprinkles in clues with a little wink: “Liberals always cry out in pain as they strike you.”